 Programme: MBA Semester: I

-Name of the Course: Business Computing Course Code: MBA-108
+Name of the Business Computing Course Code: MBA-108

+Course: Business compating Course coue.
+MIDII 100

 Credits: 2 No of Hours: 30

 Max Marks: 50 L-T-P: 1-0-2

-Course Description: This course is designed to provide students with a working knowledge of computer concepts and essential skills necessary for work and communication in today's society.
+This course is designed to provide students with a working knowledge of computer concepts and essential skills necessary for work and communication in today's society.

+Course Outcomes:

-Course Outcomes: After Completion of the course Students will be able to:
+After Completion of the course Students will be able to: